 (IRIS).
 This report is submitted within 72 hours of the use of a restrictive intervention to the LME-MCO-PIHP.
 Any reports of unauthorized use or misapplication of restraints will be investigated by the PIHP.
-The Tailored Care Manager/Care Coordinator monitors at least quarterly to ensure any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support plan and that the Positive Behavioral Support plan is signed/approved by a licensed psychologist and approved by the Client Right's Committee.
-The person-centered service plan will document assessed need for the intervention, less restrictive strategies attempted and frequency of assessing continuing need for the restrictive intervention ii.
+Care Coordination / Care Manager monitors at least quarterly to ensure any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support plan and that the Positive Behavioral Support plan is signed/approved by a licensed psychologist and approved by the Client Right's Committee.

+ii.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: